 Make your own dark fairy tale scene with a trip to the Dark Hedges near Ballymoney.
 Twisted trees loom over the public road, forming a shadowy tunnel of branches that appear ready to reach out and pluck you up.
 If the trees look familiar, you’ve recently seen them on “Game of Thrones,” featured as the King’s Highway.

-Methodology: All prices are based on travel from June 21 to June 25, 2017, the start of the summer travel season.
-Airfare was determined using Google Flights for direct, round-trip flights originating from Phoenix Sky Harbor International Airport, named “The Best Airport in the U.S.” by travel website The Points Guy in 2016.
+Methodology: All prices are based on travel from June 21 to June 25, 2019, the start of the summer travel season.
+Airfare was determined using Google Flights for round-trip flights (including both direct flights and those with stops) originating from Phoenix Sky Harbor International Airport, named “The Best Airport in the U.S.” by travel website The Points Guy in 2018.